We are the Hawks - A brief history of Havant and Waterlooville FCRevised August 2016

 But three consecutive one-nil defeats followed and at the start of the final day of the season the Hawks knew that only a win at home against Staines Town would guarantee their safety.
 Modern technology meant that scores from the other important games arrived throughout the match and what followed was a tense season finale as the Hawks slipped in and out of the relegation zone over the ninety minutes.

-It was an unlikely proposition to say the least, but when Joe Dolan prodded the ball home to score his debut goal with virtually the last kick of the game, Westleigh Park exploded with a euphoria unlike any witnessed before.
+It was an unlikely proposition to say the least, but when Joe Dolan prodded the ball home to score his debut and only Hawks goal with virtually the last kick of the game, Westleigh Park exploded with a euphoria unlike any witnessed before.